-Tabo is located at a height of 3280 Meters or > 10,000 feet and its has population of ~400 people
+It is located at a height of 3280 Meters or > 10,000 feet and it has a population of ~400 people

-Tabo Monastery or Chos-Khor Gompa.
+Tabo Monastery or Chos-Khor Gompa

 Tabo Monastery is quoted as ‘Ajanta of the Himalayas’ for its painted wall murals.
 Also for the fact that both Ajanta and Tabo represent the Buddhist faith.
 Lama Dechen, an ex-monk of the monastery took us for a guided tour of the monastery complex.
-As a monk his tour was more soaked in devotion than in the art displayed all around.
+As a monk, his tour was more soaked in devotion than in the art displayed all around.
 But as a matter of destiny, a team of ASI officials and trainees were visiting the monastery.

-Oldest Living Monastery.
+Oldest Living Tabo Monastery

-Assembly Hall of Monastery.
+Assembly Hall of Monastery

-Assembly hall at the main temple of Tabo monastery is the masterpiece where one needs to spend some time.
-All four walls have 33 stucco work Bodhisattvas sculptures jetting out of the walls.
-Each has a name with a pre-fix Vajra like Vajra Lasya or Vajra Ratna.
+The assembly hall at the main temple of Tabo Monastery is the masterpiece where one needs to spend some time.
+All four walls have 33 stucco work Bodhisattvas sculptures jutting out of the walls.
+Each has a name with the prefix Vajra like Vajra Lasya or Vajra Ratna.
 They sit atop the intricately painted walls.
 They do remind you of Ajanta on the first look, although the painting styles are not similar.
 On the right wall is painted the life story of Buddha whom the locals always call Sakyamuni Buddha.

 The only source of light in this hall is an opening in the middle of the ceiling as a raised window with glass panels.
 Wooden pillars made of fragrant Juniper wood support the roof.
 Interestingly the pillars stand in a hollowed base on the floor, something that I have not seen elsewhere.

-Tabo Gompa was built as a Mandala centered on the assembly hall of the main temple.
-The assembly hall represents the “Vajradhatu Mandala“, with the four-fold Vairocana in dharma chakra pravartana mudra flanked by 33 Vajrayana deities on the walls.
+The Gompa was built as a Mandala centered on the assembly hall of the main temple.
+Assembly hall represents the “Vajradhatu Mandala“, with the four-fold Vairocana in dharma chakra Pravartana mudra flanked by 33 Vajrayana deities on the walls.
 The sanctum sanctorum houses Amitabha on a lion.
 With Ramapani on the right and Mahasthanaprata on the left.
 Amitabha’s vehicle is a peacock, but here he is depicted as a lion.